Davidson County Schools students' first day of school is Monday, August 16 | 'Very hopeful for this year' - NewsBreak

 There are about 18,000 students who attend Davidson County Schools, according to district data.

-Masks are required, however, on buses, due to difficulties with ventilation, social distancing, and other preventive measures.
+However, masks are required on school buses due to difficulties with ventilation, social distancing, and other preventive measures.

 Davidson County Schools has offered a school opening plan with COVID-19 safety measures, including guidance for visitors, face coverings, isolation/quarantine, cleaning protocols, and schools closures due to COVID-19 outbreaks.